Space Seed: Writing

 Carey Wilber was hired to write a script for an episode of Star Trek.
 His idea was based on an episode he wrote for the television series Captain Video and His Video Rangers (1949–1955).
 His work on that show featured Ancient Greek-era humans transported in suspended animation through space, with the people of the future finding that they have mythological powers.
 For "Space Seed", Wilber replaced these mythological powers with abilities that were enhanced due to genetic engineering.
 Wilber had briefly worked with Gene Roddenberry on the television series Harbormaster.
 His science fiction extended beyond Star Trek: he also wrote scripts for Lost in Space and The Time Tunnel around the same time.
-The script changed numerous times during preproduction as producer Bob Justman felt that it would be too expensive to film.
-Eventually Gene L. Coon and series creator Gene Roddenberry also made alterations.

 In Wilber's first proposal for the story that became "Space Seed", dated August 29, 1966 (shortly before the first episode of Star Trek aired) the villain was Harold Erickson, an ordinary criminal exiled into space.
 He sought to free his gang from Botany Bay, seize Enterprise, and become a pirate.
 Parts of the story were inspired by the use of penal colonies in the 18th century, and characterizations were based on descriptions from the series' writer's bible.
 As a result, several elements of the draft differed from how the characters behaved in the series; for example, the draft includes a scene where Spock defeats Kirk at chess by cheating.
 Producer Gene L. Coon told Wilber that his work was the best outline he had seen during his time on Star Trek.
 Fellow producer Bob Justman was less enthusiastic; he compared it negatively to Flash Gordon and Buck Rogers, and felt the concept would be too expensive to film.
 There were also concerns that an unsolicited script submitted by science fiction author Philip José Farmer resembled the proposed plot which, as Roddenberry had corresponded with Farmer, might lead to litigation.